Deciphering the Dilemma: When is the Best Time to Invest in Stocks?

 To buy when others are despondently selling and to sell when others are euphorically buying takes the greatest courage, but provides the greatest profit.
 Bull markets are born in pessimism, grow on scepticism, mature on optimism and die on euphoria.
 The time of maximum pessimism is the best time to buy, and the time of maximum optimism is the best time to sell.
 If you want to have a better performance than the crowd, you must do things differently from the crowd.

-The current readings indicate that insiders are not just buying shares, but they are devouring them, as shown by Vickers’ benchmark NYSE/ASE One-Week Sell/Buy Ratio of 0.33 and the Total one-week reading of 0.35, based on very heavy transaction volume.
+The current readings indicate that insiders are not just buying shares.
+Still, they are devouring them, as shown by Vickers’ benchmark NYSE/ASE One-Week Sell/Buy Ratio of 0.33 and the Total one-week reading of 0.35, based on very heavy transaction volume.
 This behaviour is similar to what we observed in late December 2018, early 2016, and late 2008/early 2009, which were all spectacular times to buy stocks.
 The insiders’ actions seem to be sending a clear message that the current situation offers a similar opportunity for investors.. https://yhoo.it/2TV0cE2

 According To The Naysayers: It’s always raining.